Career Timeline of Andrew Wiggins: Major Achievements and Milestones

 Discover the career path of Andrew Wiggins, from the first major opportunity to industry-changing achievements.

-Andrew Wiggins is a Canadian professional basketball player currently playing for the Miami Heat in the NBA.
-Drafted first overall in 2014 by the Cleveland Cavaliers, he previously played college basketball for the Kansas Jayhawks.
-His career includes notable achievements and contributions to his teams.
+Andrew Wiggins is a Canadian professional basketball player currently playing in the NBA.
+He was the first overall pick in the 2014 NBA draft, selected by the Cleveland Cavaliers after playing college basketball for the Kansas Jayhawks.
+Known for his athleticism and scoring ability, he has had a notable career in the NBA.

 2010: FIBA Under-17 World Championship

-In 2010, Andrew Wiggins participated in the FIBA Under-17 World Championship as a teammate of Anthony Bennett, helping the Canadian junior national team win a bronze medal.
+In 2010, Andrew Wiggins participated in the FIBA Under-17 World Championship, helping the Canadian junior national team win a bronze medal.
+He was teammates with Anthony Bennett.

 2012: FIBA Americas Under-18 Championship

-In 2012, Andrew Wiggins participated in the FIBA Americas Under-18 Championship, leading the team in scoring with 15.2 ppg and helping the Canadian junior national team win a bronze medal.
+In 2012, Andrew Wiggins participated in the FIBA Americas Under-18 Championship, where he led the team in scoring with 15.2 ppg and helped the Canadian junior national team win a bronze medal.

-In 2013, Anthony Bennet, who was Andrew Wiggins' teammate in the 2010 FIBA Under-17 World Championship and on the Timberwolves team, was the number one overall pick in the NBA draft.
+In 2013, Andrew Wiggins' 2010 teammate Anthony Bennett became the number one overall pick in the NBA draft.

 On March 31, 2014, Andrew Wiggins declared for the 2014 NBA draft.